 Today even the old-school braces have a come a long way, as you can opt to actually get brackets colored to match the enamel of your teeth for a more discrete look.
 Kids often enjoy picking out the color of their rubber bands, which adds a bit of fun.

-Option 2: Invisalign
+Teeth-Straightening Option #2: Invisalign

 Invisalign is a more modern solution to the teeth straightening problem.
 Invisalign is a system designed around a series of aligner trays that you wear (imagine them like a retainer, but lighter and completely clear).